Raylow00/Computer-Vision/ConvNets/README.md

 1. Beginner Convolutional Neural Network
   - How to code a basic CNN that takes in as input a set of images and classify them accordingly

+2. Cats and Dogs Classifier
+  - Using a basic convolutional neural network to classify cats and dogs images
+  - Perform data augmentation to increase data size and prevent overfitting

 Please check out the projects in the Project folder for more real-life use cases.
 Projects are run on Google Colab for learning purposes.